TechBotGit/bot/README.md

 ## Chapter 4 Inputing Course Indexes and Finding Common Free Time

-### 4.1 Inputting Your Index
+### 4.1 Inputting Your Course

-You can input your index in the bot.
+You can input your course in the bot.
 This way, the bot can tell you what courses you have throughout the day.
-To input your course's index, you must first type in **/addindex**
+To input your course's index, you must first type in **/addcourse**
 If you have not completed some of your index, the bot will then redirect you to another instructions that you have to fullfill before adding your index.
 The bot will reply in the following manner:
 ```